Let’s take a closer look at how a dimmer switch works

 Using a simple light switch and turn that switch on, we will be delivering this voltage to the lighting load throughout the entire cycle.

-As a result, current would flow through the lighting load.
+As a result, the current would flow through the lighting load.

 The product of the voltage applied and the resulting current through the lighting load to determine the power delivered to the lighting load.